 Diinef valves have large poppet elements that secure excellent "breathing".
 Valve activation is adjusted for optimal timing whatever the motor runs forward or reverse or as pump or motor (4-quadrant optimized).
 Digital motors can operate in pump mode, sending oil from the low pressure side to the high pressure side.
 Without switching pressure side, the motor can reverse torque in as little as 50 ms.

 If all valves are closed, the motor is locked.
-And since poppet valves are leak proof, drift is minimal and in most cases zero.
+And since poppet valves are very low leakage, drift is minimal and in most cases zero.

-Diinef has developed a range of control methods (pat. pend.) that makes it possible to set up control systems for a range of applications.
+Diinef has developed a range of control methods, some of which are patented.
+They make it possible to set up control systems for a wide range of applications.

-Fast ethernet communication between motors and between motors and system controller along with configurable no-power states enable safe and robust configurations to suit different safety and reliability needs.
+Fast ethernet communication along with configurable no-power states enable safe and robust system configurations.